ebrym/SparkifyCapstoneProject/README.md

 <a id='run'></a>
 ## 3. Running

-There are three steps to get the appplication up and runnning with the web app.
+There are two(2) steps to get the appplication up and runnning with the web app.

 <a id='cleaning'></a>